-Department: Health Services Management • Preventive Medicine & Environmental Health
+Department: Health Management and Policy • Preventive Medicine & Environmental Health

 Title: Associate Dean for Academic Affairs; Wethington Endowed Chair in the Health Sciences; Professor of Health Services Management and Preventive Medicine